Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-21-fortunes-of-feminism.md

 **References**

 Cho, S. K., Crenshaw, K. W., & McCall, L. (2013).
 Toward a field of intersectionality studies.
-In Theories of race and racism (pp. 614–624).
+In *Theories of race and racism* (pp. 614–624).
 Routledge.

 Choo, H. Y., & Ferree, M. M. (2010).
-Practicing intersectionality in sociological research: A critical analysis of inclusions, interactions, and institutions in the study of inequalities.
-Sociological Theory, 28(2), 129–149.
+Practicing intersectionality in sociological research: A critical analysis of inclusions, interactions, and institutions in the study of inequalities. *Sociological Theory*, 28(2), 129–149.

-Fraser, N. (2013).
-Fortunes of feminism: From state-managed capitalism to neoliberal crisis.
+Fraser, N. (2013). *Fortunes of feminism: From state-managed capitalism to neoliberal crisis*.
 Verso Books.

-Freeman, R. B., & Rogers, J. (2006).
-What workers want?
-Cornell University Press.
+Freeman, R. B., & Rogers, J. (2006). *What workers want?* Cornell University Press.

-Mills, C. W. (2002).
-White collar: The American middle classes.
+Mills, C. W. (2002). *White collar: The American middle classes*.
 Oxford University Press.

 Moen, P., Dempster-McClain, D., & Williams Jr, R. M. (1992).
-Successful aging: A life-course perspective on women’s multiple roles and health.
-American Journal of Sociology, 97(6), 1612–1638.
+Successful aging: A life-course perspective on women’s multiple roles and health. *American Journal of Sociology*, 97(6), 1612–1638.

 Weeks, K. (2017).
-Down with love: Feminist critique and the new ideologies of work.
-Women’s Studies Quarterly, 45(3/4), 37–58.
+Down with love: Feminist critique and the new ideologies of work. *Women’s Studies Quarterly*, 45(3/4), 37–58.
 4